bricksdont/whosapp/README.md

     echo "completely new message!
 You'll never guess who wrote me." | python whosup.py --predict --model model.pkl

 Alternatively, you can specify a file with a list of samples for which a class should be predicted with the option `--samples`.

+Type `python whosup.py --help` for more details and advanced options.